sonic-net/SONiC/doc/database/multi_namespace_db_instances.md

 * The startup config file database_config.json is modified to have 'default' DB instances + external references to the database instances present (if any) in database dockers running in other linux network namesapces.
 There is a new attribute introduced,

 	* "INCLUDES" to store external database_config.json file references.
-Each INCLUDES entry will contain the "namespaceID" along with the "path" attributue which is the file location of database_config.json.
+Each INCLUDES entry will contain the "namespaceID" along with the relative "path" which is the file location of database_config.json.
 	  The INCLUDES attribute will be generated from the database_config.json.j2 template file at run time based on the number of namespaces created in the device.